 Fundraiser for hospital projects includes family-friendly activities

 A fun-filled morning for kids will help support the young patients at the Montreal Children’s Hospital.
-The third annual JFK Stroll for Kids event will take place on Sept.
-17 from 9:30 a.m. to 12:30 p.m. at Trudeau Park in Cote St. Luc and will feature live musical performances, arts and crafts, face painting and more.
+The fourth annual JFK Stroll for Kids event will take place on Sept.
+23 from 9:30 a.m. to noon at Trudeau Park in Cote St. Luc and will feature live musical performances, arts and crafts, face painting and more.

 JFK Sibling Park will provide parents with a space to leave their healthy kids while they spend time with their hospitalized siblings.
 The JFK Kangaroo Care Program encourages skin-to-skin contact between parent and child, a therapy method known to save lives.

-Registration for the event will take place from 9:30-10:15 a.m. and kids will receive a passport, map of Trudeau Park, as well as a musical instrument to use during a celebration in the afternoon.
+Registration for the event will take place from 9:30-11:15 a.m. and kids will receive a passport and map of Trudeau Park, as well as a giveaway bag that will give them the opportunity to win prizes.

-Families are encouraged to raise at least $250 prior to the day’s event (those who do will receive a goodie bag).
+Families are encouraged to raise at least $250 prior to the day’s event.
 If families have not raised the $250, they will be asked to make up the difference at the registration booth.
-If you want to start raising money now, you can register your family online and your own customizable donation page will be automatically created.
+If you want to start raising money now, you can register your family and your own customizable donation page will be automatically created.
 You will be able to share the page and solicit donations.
-The JFK Foundation hopes to raise at least $200,000 at this year’s event.
+The JFK Foundation hopes to raise at least $500,000 at this year’s event.

-Kids will be able to fill up their passports with stickers at several different stations on the grounds, all of which will host activities for them to do.
-They’ll also be able to hang out with the MCH mascot, Caramel, as well as superheroes and princesses, visit animals at the petting zoo and enjoy a live performance by 15-year-old singer Emmy Aronovitch.
+Kids will be able to fill up their passports with stickers at several different stations on the grounds, all of which will have activities.
+They’ll also be able to hang out with the MCH mascot, Caramel, and the Montreal Impact mascot, Tac-Tik, as well as superheroes and princesses, visit animals at the petting zoo and enjoy a live performance by 16-year-old singer Emmy Aronovitch.

-The first station will be open from 10 a.m. to 11 a.m. and will feature a sing-along session with animator La La Lesley, as well as laser tag, a dance party, painting, a giant playground and snacks.
+The first station will be open from 10 a.m. to 11:30 a.m. and will feature sing-along sessions with animators Loony Lorny and the Funtastik Boogie, and will have pool soccer, painting, cooking workshops and a giant playground.

 The second station, open from 10:30 a.m. to 11:30 a.m., will include an obstacle course, break dancing, and a soft play zone for infants and toddlers.